 Downside Loss Buffer Risk.
 There can be no guarantee that the Fund will be successful in its strategy to buffer against S&P 500 Index losses if the S&P 500 Index decreases in value over the Outcome Period.
 The Fund's strategy is designed to produce the Trigger Rate if the value of the S&P 500 Index is unchanged or increases over the Outcome Period, while limiting downside losses in the Fund's S&P 500 Index exposure if the S&P 500 Index decreases in value over the Outcome Period, if Shares are bought on the day on which Milliman transacts in the options contracts on behalf of the Fund and held until those options contracts expire at the end of each Outcome Period.
 The Buffer is only operative against the first 10% of losses in the Fund's S&P 500 Index exposure for the Outcome Period.
-If the S&P 500 Index decreases in value by more than 10% during the Outcome Period, the Fund (and therefore investors in Shares) will experience all subsequent losses in the Fund's S&P 500 Index exposure.
-In certain State Portfolio and the Put Spread Strategy experiences losses, it could have the effect of reducing the impact of, or completely eliminating, the Buffer on the Fund's S&P 500 Index exposure.
+If the S&P 500 Index decreases in value by more than 10% during the Outcome Period, the Fund (and therefore investors in Shares) will experience all subsequent losses in the Fund's S&P 500 Index exposure on a one-to-one basis for the Outcome Period.
+The success of the Buffer also depends upon the performance of the Collateral Portfolio and/or the Put Spread Strategy experiences losses, it could have the effect of reducing the impact of, or completely eliminating, the Buffer of the Fund's S&P 500 Index exposure.
 In certain market conditions, the performance of the Collateral Portfolio and/or the Put Spread Strategy could cause the Fund to significantly underperform the S&P 500 Index.
 Despite the intended Buffer, an investor could lose their entire investment.
-In the event an investor purchases Shares after the date on which Milliman transacted in the options contracts on behalf of the Fund, or redeems Shares prior to the expired of the options contracts, the Buffer that the Fund seeks to provide may not be available or fully applicable.
+In the event an investor purchases Shares after the date on which Milliman transacted in the options contracts on behalf of the Fund, or redeems Shares prior to the expiration of those options contracts, the Buffer that the Fund seeks to provide may not be available or fully applicable.